Image of picture line

 The use of the traceability system as described in document R5.0 Feed Management Systems Requirementscan be helpful for the selection of the correct CFP-data.

-If the company uses an ingredient for the production of compound feed for which there is no CFP-data available in the database, the company must use the CFP-data for the product group where the ingredient belongs to (see Annex 1 of the Nevedi Protocol).
+If the company uses an ingredient to produce of compound feed for which there is no CFP-data available in the database, the company must use the CFP-data for the product group where the ingredient belongs to (see Annex 1 of the Nevedi Protocol).

-If the company uses an ingredient for the production of compound feed for which there are multiple CFP-data specified by geographical origin available in the database, the company must use the CFP-data applicable for the specific geographical origin of the used ingredient.
+If the company uses an ingredient to produce compound feed for which there are multiple CFP-data specified by geographical origin available in the database, the company can use the CFP-data applicable for the specific geographical origin of the used ingredient.

 If the company has no information available about the specific geographical origin of a feed ingredient, the company must select the CFP-data for the ingredient concerned without a geographical origin-specification from the database.